ahmedelbrmbaly/plotter/README.md

 ![50%](https://progress-bar.dev/50/)
 7. Display messages to the user to explain any wrong input.
 ![50%](https://progress-bar.dev/50/)
-8. You may use programming language and platform of your choice.
+8. You may use the programming language and platform of your choice.
 ![100%](https://progress-bar.dev/100/)
 9. You must test your program.
 Include the testing codes in your repository.
 ![0%](https://progress-bar.dev/0/)